What Is The IUCN?

 The IUCN is perhaps best known for its Red List of Threatened Species (also known as the Red List).
 The Red List, established in 1964, provides the conservation status of plant and animal species around the world.
 IUCN members determine the risk of a species’ extinction by utilizing criteria such as population size, subpopulations, the number of mature individuals, generation, the decline in population size, extreme fluctuations in population size, fragmented populations and habitats, habitat area size, and distribution of the population.

-The Red List provides scientifically based information about species’ survival, promotes public education about biodiversity, influences governmental policies, and offers advice about conservation efforts.
+The Red List provides scientifically-based information about species’ survival, promotes public education about biodiversity, influences governmental policies, and offers advice about conservation efforts.
 The category assigned to each species is reassessed every 5 to 10 years by the IUCN Species Survival Commission Specialist Groups.
 This list is generally accepted as the most comprehensive information on the health and conservation of the world’s species.
+Evaluated species will be assigned to a category, and whether their population is increasing or declining will also be listed.

 What Are The IUCN Categories?